carrierwaveuploader/carrierwave/README.md

     uploader.retrieve_from_store!('my_file.png')

 Merb Uploader gives you a +store+ for permanent storage, and a +cache+ for temporary storage.
 You can use different stores, at the moment a filesystem store and an Amazon S3 store are bundled.

 Most of the time you are going to want to use Merb Upload together with an ORM.
 It is quite simple to mount uploaders on columns in your model, so you can simply assign files and get going:

 ### ActiveRecord

-First, install the `merb_upload_activerecord` gem from more.
-Add it as a dependency.
+First require the activerecord extension:

+    require 'merb_upload/orm/activerecord

+You don't need to do this if you are using Merb or Rails.

 Open your model file, and do something like:

     class User < ActiveRecord::Base
       mount_uploader :avatar, AvatarUploader
     end

 Now you can upload files!